bacoor-hb/sdk-passkeyring/README.md

 ...
 import { createAppKit } from '@reown/appkit'
-// This import is required to inject global html tag into the app import { createPasskeyProvider } from "sdk-v2-meteornrun-decard";
+// This import is required to inject global html tag into the app import { createPasskeyDecardProvider } from "sdk-v2-meteornrun-decard";
 ...

 export const appKit = createAppKit({